PacktPublishing/SQL-Server-2019-Administrator-s-Guide/README.md

 * [SQL Server 2017 Administrator's Guide](https://www.packtpub.com/product/sql-server-2017-administrator-s-guide/9781786462541)

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.
+There are also some scripts contained in the book which is listed on this repo: https://github.com/DropmanCz/SQL-Notebooks

 ### Download a free PDF